zcuric/eslint-plugin-require-sort/README.md

 ### `propertySyntaxSortOrder`

-There are two different styles and the default property syntax sort order is: s.
+There are three different styles and the default property syntax sort order is: s.
 * `none` - just a require expression
 * `multiple` - require multiple properties.